-Both major and minor collisions can cause structural damage to a vehicle.
-Though not impossible to repair, a vehicle that suffers structural damage can be difficult and expensive to fix.
+Both major and minor collisions can cause structural damage to a vehicle, and that can be difficult and expensive to fix.
 Unfortunately, the vehicle’s safety may be compromised, and related mechanical problems could surface prematurely down the road.

-Today’s cars and car-based crossover SUVs are based on what’s called “unibody” construction.
-Here, the body panels and the underlying chassis are built as a one-piece skeleton-like shell.
-This configuration reduces a model’s weight while maintaining its structural integrity.
-Shaving pounds from a vehicle is the easiest way to boost its fuel economy.
+Most of today’s cars and crossover SUVs are based on a unibody construction: The body panels and chassis are built as a one-piece, skeleton-like shell.
+This reduces a model’s weight while maintaining its structural integrity.
+And that’s desirable because shaving pounds is the easiest way to boost a car’s fuel economy.

 How Does Structural Damage Happen?

-A vehicle can suffer structural damage in a collision with another vehicle or a fixed object, such as a light pole.
-Impact to a pivotal point of a car or truck’s chassis can cause the frame or unibody to bend, break or otherwise become compromised.
-A unibody frame is designed to collapse upon impact to absorb crash forces better than a body-on-frame vehicle for added safety.
+When a car is in a crash or accident, the frame or unibody can bend, break, or otherwise be compromised.
+A unibody frame is designed to collapse upon impact to absorb crash forces better than a body-on-frame vehicle; that improves safety for the occupants.
 Unfortunately, this means that a unibody vehicle can more easily develop major structural damage in a crash.

-If the cost to repair a given vehicle is more than its pre-collision resale value, it will be declared a total loss for insurance purposes.
-A totaled vehicle is usually scrapped and is issued what’s known as a salvaged or rebuilt title.
-Avoid any used car that’s been repaired and sold with a salvaged title, no matter how great a deal it seems.
+If the cost to repair a given vehicle is more than its value was before the accident, the insurance company will likely declare the car to be a total loss.
+Totaled vehicles are usually scrapped and issued what’s known as a salvage title.
+Be wary of any used car that’s been repaired and sold with a salvaged title, no matter how great a deal it seems.

-It is possible for a trained mechanic to repair a car that’s had structural damage, assuming the cost isn’t steep enough to total the vehicle.
-In a unibody car or crossover SUV, the entire body and its underpinnings are considered part of its structure.
-Damage to one part of the shell essentially affects the entire structure.
+It’s possible for a trained mechanic to repair a car that’s had structural damage.
 Though damaged sections of a unibody frame can be replaced, driving a vehicle that’s undergone structural damage should be considered a safety risk.
 What’s more, the underlying damage can cause additional mechanical problems later on.

-What Does Structural Damage Mean To A Car’s Resale Value?
+How Does Structural Damage Affect a Car’s Resale Value?

-How Can I Tell If A Used Car Has Had Structural Damage Repaired?
+Signs A Used Car Has Had Structural Damage Repaired

-You won’t be able to simply eyeball a given car or truck to determine whether it’s had structural damage.
-Fortunately, obtaining a CARFAX Vehicle History Report will indicate if a pre-owned vehicle has been in a wreck and whether any structural damage was reported.
+You won’t be able to simply eyeball a car or truck to determine whether it’s had structural damage.
+Fortunately, obtaining a Carfax Vehicle History Report can indicate if a pre-owned vehicle has been in a wreck and whether any structural damage was reported.
 It also will indicate whether a model was previously salvaged and rebuilt.

-Still, you’ll want to take an extensive test drive and take note of any suspect vibrations, thumps or harshness that might indicate underlying problems.
-Even better, have the vehicle checked out by a mechanic that works with a qualified collision repair facility.
+On top of that, take an extensive test drive and take note of any suspect vibrations, thumps or harshness that might indicate underlying problems.
+Even better, have the vehicle checked out by a mechanic who works with a qualified collision repair facility.
 A trained technician will be able to tell whether a car or truck has sustained structural damage by looking for torn, separated or re-welded parts.
-Most importantly, he or she will be able to determine whether it’s structurally sound and is safe to drive.
+And, of course, the mechanic will be able to get underneath the car and see things you might not be able to.